-The role of effective wound care is to promote faster healing and recovery process and protect the injury from suffering further trauma.
+The Importance of Wound Care: The goal of effective wound care is to encourage faster healing, better recovery and protect the injury from further damage.

-Chronic non-healing wounds will require specialized care due to underlying conditions that prevent them from pushing through healing states.
-The longer it goes without treatment, the greater the risk for infections and other complications.
+Some chronic wounds will often require specialized care to heal.
+This is generally due to underlying conditions that prevent them from progressing through the stages of healing.
+The longer such injuries go without treatment, the greater the risk of infections and other serious complications.

-There is no denying the importance of effective wound care.
-Wounds that are complex and poorly managed can eventually lead to the development of chronic non-healing wounds.
+There is no denying the importance of wound care.
+A complex wound that is poorly managed can grow steadily worse, and eventually lead to a chronic non-healing wounds.

 For it to be effective, wound care should address several important factors.

-Knowing the history and conducting a thorough physical assessment will certainly help.
+Knowing the patient’s medical history and conducting a physical assessment of the casualty will certainly help.

 Next would be to apply appropriate wound care techniques.
-These include choosing the right dressings and intervention depending on the cause, type, condition, depth, amount of drainage, and presence of infection.
+These include choosing the right dressings and treatment – depending on the cause, type, condition, and depth of the wound, the amount of drainage, and the potential for infection.